2020 United States Postal Service crisis: Legal issues

-Questions have been raised by observers and journalists about a possible conflict of interest involving DeJoy's connections to XPO Logistics.
-The company received $14 million in contracts in ten weeks between June and September 2020.
-The figure for the corresponding period in 2019 was $3.4 million.

 On November 4, 2020, federal judge Emmet G. Sullivan ordered DeJoy to ″sweep″ USPS facilities for undelivered mail-in ballots, and to immediately deliver any they find.
 DeJoy failed to comply, and Judge Sullivan announced that DeJoy "should" be deposed.

 Political issues

 Voting by mail has become an increasingly common practice in the United States.
 The share of voters nationwide who submit their ballots by mail has grown from about 8 percent in 1996 to about 21 percent in 2016.
 Members of the military, their families, and military contractors are able to vote by mail if they are not currently stationed in their permanent home location; more than 600,000 such ballots were cast in the 2016 election.
 The coronavirus pandemic of 2020 was anticipated to cause a large increase in mail voting because of the possible danger of congregating at polling places.
 For the 2020 election, a state-by-state analysis concluded that 76 percent of Americans were eligible to vote by mail in 2020, a record number.
 The analysis predicted that 80 million ballots could be cast by mail in 2020, more than double the number in 2016.

-Because of the operational changes causing delays in mail delivery, the Postal Service sent a letter to 46 U.S. states in July 2020, warning each state that the service might not be able to meet that state's deadlines for requesting and casting absentee ballots.
+In July 2020 the Postal Service sent letters to 46 U.S. states, warning each state that in anticipation of a sizable increase in postal voting caused by the coronavirus pandemic, the service might not be able to meet that state's deadlines for requesting and casting absentee ballots.
+In the majority of the letters, the Postal Service encouraged voters to mail their ballots no later than seven days before the general election.
+These letters were drafted before the implementation of operational changes that caused delays in mail delivery.

 Ultimately, a record number of voters, in excess of 65.6 million, would cast postal votes.
 A March 2021 report from the Postal Service's inspector general found that the vast majority of mail-in ballots and registration materials in the 2020 election were delivered to the relevant authorities on time.
 The Postal Service handled approximately 135 million pieces of election-related mail between September 1st and November 3rd, delivering 97.9% of ballots from voters to election officials within three days, and 99.89% of ballots within seven days.